zeqkik/Adtech-Data-Analysis/readme.md

 ### Feature Engineering and Encoders
 Feature engineering is a crucial step to improve the model's performance.
 The `model.py` file is created to handle all feature engineering tasks, including:
-- Encoding categorical variables using label encoding and one-hot encoding.
+- Encoding categorical variables using label encoding and targed encoding.
-- Normalizing numerical features to ensure the ANN model performs optimally.
+- Drop useless columns.

 The `model_encoders` directory contains specific scripts for label encoding and target encoding for each encoded column.
 These scripts are used within `model.py` to preprocess the data before feeding it into the models.